mo-ya/tmux-agent/README.md

 A simple solution of that is coding scripts with tmux commands.
 However the coding is troublesome, too.

-The tmux-initload loads simple format files that present initial actions, and acts according to the contents.
+The tmux-agent loads simple format files that present initial actions, and acts according to the contents.
 It may make some tmux users more happy.

 Overview
 ----------

-tmux-initload is a simple bash script.
+tmux-agent is a simple bash script.
 It depends on bash, tmux, and basic Linux/BSD commands.

 A loaded file is comma separated format (key:value).
 Examples are as follows.